-Over the years welding technology has drastically evolved as a process.
+Over the years welding technology has drastically evolved as a process and so has the welding technology program.
 It finds its birth in 1750 AD during the industrial revolution in the form of forge welding.
-In the later years, resistance welding technology originated in 1886 that eventually led to the emergence of the modern welding age.
-In recent years there is a growing demand for welders that are predicted to contribute to about USD 10 billion by 2026.
+In the later years, resistance welding technology originated in 1886, which eventually led to the modern welding age.
+In recent years there is a growing demand for welders and welding technology programs predicted to contribute to about USD 10 billion by 2026.

 Welding technology described in layman’s terms is a universally accepted methodology in the fabrication process for joining materials (mainly thermoplastics and metals) together.
-These materials individually are called work pieces.
-The working of the welding technology is based on the melting of the work pieces at the joining point and the addition of a filler material that facilitates the formation of the weld pool.
-This leads to the formation of a sturdy joint between the two work pieces.
-Welding is crucial in the manufacturing of components of various industries and there is a growing demand for welding-related occupations.
+These materials individually are called workpieces.
+The working of the welding technology is based on the melting of the workpieces at the joining point and the addition of a filler material that facilitates the formation of the weld pool.
+This leads to the formation of a sturdy joint between the two workpieces.
+Welding is crucial in the manufacturing of components of various industries likewise is a welding certification program for the students to learn better and be skilled before opting for fieldwork, and there is a growing demand for welding-related occupations.

-Today there are several types of welding depending on the methods by which the work pieces are joined.
-Some of the prominent types of welding are Arc, Gas, Resistance, energy beam, and solid-state welding.
+Today there are several types of welding depending on the methods by which the workpieces are joined.
+Some prominent welding types are Arc, Gas, Resistance, energy beam, and solid-state welding.
 This article explores the recent technological advancements in the field of welding technology and also briefly focuses on how to become a qualified welder.

-(i) Recent advancements in welding technology include variations in friction, inertia, and advances in laser welding.
-There has been a rise in technologies like friction stir welding, laser welding, blue laser welding, and Advanced arc welding that have emerged recently and gained massive traction in the investments.
+(i) Recent advancements in welding technology: The recent advancements in welding and welding technology school include variations in friction; inertia, and advances in laser welding.
+In addition, there has been a rise in technologies like friction stir welding, laser welding, blue laser welding, and Advanced arc welding that have emerged recently and gained massive traction in the investments.

 (iii) Advanced Flash-butt welding machines: These machines are associated with the rail welding technologies that have emerged that convert the conventional process to fully automated, highly accurate with enhanced quality with well-documented outputs that exhibit optimum performance even in extreme conditions.